-Kate ZernikeKate Zernike has been a reporter for The New York Times since 2000.
-She was a member of the team that won the 2002 Pulitzer Prize for Explanatory Reporting for stories about al-Qaeda before and after the 9/11 terror attacks.
-She was previouslya reporter for The Boston Globe, where she broke the story of MIT's admission that it had discriminated against women on its faculty, on which The Exceptions is based.
-The daughter and granddaughter of scientists, she is a graduate of Trinity College at the University of Toronto and the Graduate School of Journalism at Columbia University.
+Kate ZernikeKate Zernike has been a reporter for the New York Times since 2000, where she has covered education, politics, health care, sports and styles.
+She was a member of the team that won the 2002 Pulitzer Prize for Explanatory Reporting for stories about A Qaeda before and after the 9/11 terror attacks.
+Kate was previously a reporter for the Boston Globe, where she broke the story of MIT's admission that it had discriminated against women on its faculty on which this book is based.
+She is a graduate of Trinity College at the University of Toronto and the Graduate School of Journalism at Columbia University.
 She lives in New Jersey with her husband and sons.
 Read More Read Less

 An OTP has been sent to your Registered Email Id: